-Looking specifically at the tax.
-My view is that the best thing about this tax is that good policy and kids won!
+Looking specifically at the tax, my view is that the best thing about this tax is that good policy and kids won!
 Kids have no lobbyists, they don't donate to elected officials, they don't go into smoke filled rooms to make deals.
 They don't have any of the sort of influence that drives the agenda in most state houses across this nation.

-Children won here because the policy was right and this City Council and this Mayor and the good citizens of this city used their powers under the Pennsylvania Constitution to put sound policy and our children first.
+Children won because the policy was right.
+In spite of the industries' blatantly false claims and shameful marketing memes, Philadelphia's City Council and Mayor and the good citizens of the city used their powers under the Pennsylvania Constitution to put sound policy and our children first.
+I call that "refreshing".

 Here's something else I'd like you to know.
-This city is proud that we, the citizens of Philadelphia, are stepping forward to fund great pre-K for our young children and that we are digging into our pockets to rebuild our recreation centers, libraries and parks because they enrich our children.
-With this soda tax we have provided more than \$460 million in new funds for our school district in five years.
-We did that with our own money.
+The citizens of Philadelphia are proud to be stepping forward to fund great pre-k for our young children and that we are digging into our pockets to rebuild our recreation centers, libraries and parks because they enrich our children.
+With this soda tax and all the other local tax increases over the last five years, we have provided more than \$460 million in new funds for our school district.

-Isn't that the biggest complaint about Philadelphia in Harrisburg: that we always have our hand out to the state asking for more?
-This time we did it with our own money and now you question our ability to do all these great things for our kids.
-We didn't ask Harrisburg for a dime and somehow that seems to not sit well with you.
+Isn't that the biggest complaint about Philadelphia in Harrisburg: that it always has its hand out to the state asking for more?
+This time Philly did it with its own money and now you question our authority to do all these great things for our kids.
+We didn't ask Harrisburg for a dime and somehow that doesn't sit well with the upper chamber.

-But, your oath of office requires you pledge your loyalty to the Pennsylvania Constitution.
+But, your oath of office requires you to pledge your loyalty to the Pennsylvania Constitution.
 That wise framework for governance acknowledges and affirms the power of local governments to set policy on local matters.
-In fact, the Pennsylvania constitution significantly limits the power of the Pennsylvania General Assembly to pass any law regulating the affairs of a county, city, township, ward, borough or school district.
+In fact, the Pennsylvania Constitution significantly limits the power of the Pennsylvania General Assembly to pass any law regulating the affairs of a county, city, township, ward, borough or school district.

-That's why if I was a local official in any one of the nearly 3000 local jurisdictions that have operated since 1971 under this constitutional framework, I would be very concerned about the intention of this hearing today.
-The fact that you traveled one hundred miles from Harrisburg to Philadelphia to discuss how we choose to tax ourselves suggests to me that you think the General Assembly should be regulating our local affairs.
+That's why if I was a local official in any one of the nearly 3,000 local jurisdictions that have operated since 1971 under this constitutional framework, I would be very concerned about the intention of this hearing today.
+The fact that in June, you traveled one hundred miles from Harrisburg to Philadelphia to discuss how we choose to tax ourselves and today you make a second attempt to have that debate suggests to me that you think the General Assembly should be more heavily regulating our local affairs.